-- Re-size a table.
-To set a specific size select Edit table size, from the Frames and Pictures menu. - Insert rows or columns.
-Select a cell and then choose the option you want from the Rows or Columns menus under the Frames and Pictures menu.
+- Re-size the table to a specific size by selecting Edit table size, from the Frames and Pictures menu. - To merge cells select the cells you want to merge by clicking on them whilst holding down Shift+Ctrl.
+Then select Merge cells from the Frames and Pictures menu.
+Similarly you can Unmerge cells from the menu. - Insert rows or columns by selecting a cell and then choosing the option you want from the Rows or Columns menus under the Frames and Pictures menu.